Rebates to Help You Save Water, Energy, and Money

-- Lawn conversion to water-efficient landscaping: up to half of eligible costs, maximum rebates are $750 for a single-family home and $4,500 for a multi-family or non-residential property.
+- Lawn conversion to water-efficient landscaping: up to half of eligible costs; maximum rebate is $750 for a single-family home and $4,500 for a multi-family or non-residential property.
 You must get approval from Zone 7 prior to removing turf.

 - Weather-based irrigation controller: up to $75 for single-family homes, $100 for multi-family properties, and up to $3,000 for commercial properties.
-Today's controllers are dramatically easier to use than in the past.
-If your old controller is a pain to program, now is the time to get a rebate on a new one.
+Today's controllers are dramatically easier to use.

 Click on the photos below for more information.

 *Subject to the availability of funds.
 Program terms and conditions may change.

 The toilet rebate program has ended.